-How to start a food truck
+How to roll into a food truck operation the right way

 Ever wanted to make the great leap and get into the food truck game?
 It’s a dream for many people with an entrepreneurial bent and those with a love for great food – but there are some things you should do before you take the leap.

 Do your research

 The best way to do this is by talking to other food truck vendors about how they made the transition from bricks and mortar to going truly mobile.

 When Iv’s Burritos founder Ivan Zarezkij came back from a trip to the United States in 2013, he was inspired to start a food truck of his own – but he didn’t know where to begin.

 “I was only a year out of uni and I never thought about running my own business – but I really like food so I thought it was a really good way to feed people,” he told The Pulse.

 While food trucks may seem to have been around forever, in 2013 Melbourne the scene was only really getting started.

 Gleaming what information he could from press features and other food truck vendors, he then started investigating the different types of festivals and events he could potentially cater for.